Danko-Lab/rtfbs_db/rtfbsdb/README.md

 10/27/2015

 1) Changing the return value of tfbs.selectByRandom() and tfbs.selectByGeneExp() and adding the indices of selected motif into the matrix tfbs@cluster.

+12/2/2015
+1) Implement a parser to load motif data from the source other than Cis-BP, such as Transfac, jaspar, Meme and Mscan.

+2) Draw apcluster heatmap with same style as agnes results.